 How Much Does It Cost to Move to Hawaii in 2023?

 Moving to Hawaii can be a long and tedious process.
 However, the recreation, sunshine, and amazing views tend to make the process well worth it when all is said and done.

 Imagine having the opportunity to head to a white sandy beach any day of the week that you want to.
 Think about enjoying beachside restaurants that serve the freshest fish available.
 Consider a life of camping in the mountains, hiking through rainforests to see huge waterfalls, and spending quality time with friends and family under coconut trees on warm breezy days.

 These are all things to look forward to when you decide to make the big move to the Aloha State.
-So, how much does it cost to move to Hawaii in 2022?
+So, how much does it cost to move to Hawaii this year?
 Let’s break down all the information that you need to know.

 Deciding Whether to Move to Hawaii